Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1100.md

 What to push the infrastructure itself through the CD system - recursively use the CD system to deploy the CD system.

+Philosophical difference - build system modifying the source code (committing all over the place) vs. tagging and other metadata

+[thor-scmversion](https://github.com/RiotGames/thor-scmversion) manages version file based on tags

 ## What will we do now?
 What needs to happen next?